-The following specific conduct which is prohibited includes, but is not limited to:

-- A. Threats or insinuations, implicit or explicit, that any employee's refusal to submit to sexual advances will adversely affect the employee's retention, evaluation, wages, promotion, duties or any other condition of employment; - B. Unwelcome sexual flirtations, advances, contact or propositions; - C. Verbal or written abuse of a sexual nature; - D. Graphic verbal comments about an individual's body; - E. Sexual comments of a provocative or suggestive nature; - F. Sexually degrading words used to describe an individual; - G. Sexually oriented jokes or innuendos intended for and/or directed to another employee; - H. The display in the workplace of sexually suggestive objects or pictures.
+- (3) Such conduct has the purpose or effect of substantially interfering with an individual's work performance or creating an intimidating, hostile, or offensive environment. - (4) The following specific conduct which is prohibited includes, but is not limited to: - A. Threats or insinuations, implicit or explicit, that any employee's refusal to submit to sexual advances will adversely affect the employee's retention, evaluation, wages, promotion, duties or any other condition of employment; - B. Unwelcome sexual flirtations, advances, contact or propositions; - C. Verbal or written abuse of a sexual nature; - D. Graphic verbal comments about an individual's body; - E. Sexual comments of a provocative or suggestive nature; - F. Sexually degrading words used to describe an individual; - G. Sexually oriented jokes or innuendos intended for and/or directed to another employee; - H. The display in the workplace of sexually inappropriate photos or jokes.